netdata/netdata/README.md

    Provide an API to query the data and present interactive dashboards to users.

 9. **`SCORE` metrics to reveal similarities and patterns**<br/>
-   Score the metrics according to given criteria, to find the needle in the haystack.
+   Score the metrics according to the given criteria, to find the needle in the haystack.

 When using Netdata Parents, all the functions of a Netdata Agent (except data collection) can be delegated to Parents to offload production systems.

 The core of Netdata is developed in C. We have our own `libnetdata`, that provides:

 - **`DICTIONARY`**<br/>
-  A high performance algorithm to maintain both indexed and ordered pools of structures Netdata needs.
+  A high-performance algorithm to maintain both indexed and ordered pools of structures Netdata needs.
 For indexing it uses JudyHS arrays, although it is modular: any hashtable or tree can be integrated into it.
-Despite been in C, dictionaries follow object-oriented programming principles, so there are constructors, destructors, automatic memory management, garbage collection and more.
+Despite being in C, dictionaries follow object-oriented programming principles, so there are constructors, destructors, automatic memory management, garbage collection, and more.
 For more see [here](https://github.com/netdata/netdata/tree/master/libnetdata/dictionary).

 - **`ARAL`**<br/>
   ARray ALlocator (ARAL) is used to minimize the system allocations made by Netdata.
 ARAL is optimized for peak performance when multi-threaded.
-It also allows all structures that use it to be allocated in memory mapped files (shared memory) instead of RAM.
+It also allows all structures that use it to be allocated in memory-mapped files (shared memory) instead of RAM.
 For more see [here](https://github.com/netdata/netdata/tree/master/libnetdata/aral).

 - **`PROCFILE`**<br/>
-  A high performance `/proc` (but also any) file parser and text tokenizer.
+  A high-performance `/proc` (but also any) file parser and text tokenizer.
 It achieves its performance by keeping files open and adjustings its buffers to read the entire file in one call (which is also required by the Linux kernel).
 For more see [here](https://github.com/netdata/netdata/tree/master/libnetdata/procfile).

 - **`STRING`**<br/>
   A string internet mechanism, for string deduplication and indexing (using JudyHS arrays), optimized for multi-threaded usage.
 For more see [here](https://github.com/netdata/netdata/tree/master/libnetdata/string).